 (CBS News, December 10, 2021)

-But his antic damning of Bibi highlights the phenomenon that Trump’s relationship with everyone and every group invariably says more about the other than him.
 For example, you have to wonder why, of all US presidents, evangelical Christians have abandoned every tenet of their faith to worship a certifiable heathen like Trump.
-And you have to wonder why, of all US presidents, purportedly patriotic Republicans have decided to pledge greater loyalty to a wannabe dictator and insurrectionist like Trump than to the country itself.
+You have to wonder why purportedly patriotic Republicans have decided to pledge greater loyalty to a wannabe dictator and insurrectionist than to the country itself.